As educators learn to navigate the pandemic's post-lockdown era, it is evident that a lot has changed.

 - Time-stamped annotation on the video – the more time you take to reflect on what evidence you choose to address, the more evidence there will be for others to respond and reflect on

-- Web bookmarking – highlight your strength and weaknesses
+- Web bookmarking – highlight your strengths and weaknesses

 - Comment prompts – ask for specific guidance and utilise Rubrics that go into your school’s coaching or self-reflection frameworks.